Schuyler (name)

 The name was introduced to North America by 17th-century settlers arriving in New York City.
 It later became a given name in honor of prominent members of New York's Schuyler family such as Philip Schuyler, and so became the given name of Schuyler Colfax, the 17th vice president of the United States.

 As a given name, it is used in the United States for both boys and girls, typically with the alternative phonetic spellings Skylar and Skyler.
 Skylar was the 479th most common name for boys born in the United States in 2007, and the 171st most common name for girls born there in that year.
 The spelling Skyler was the 271st most common name for boys born in the United States in 2007, and the 374th most popular name for girls.
 The spelling Schuyler last ranked among the top 1,000 names for boys in the United States in 1994, when it was at 974th place on the charts.

+In the Netherlands, Schuyler is not used as a given name.